-Recommendations Component 5 th SFC Delhi 5 th SFC Kerala 5 th SFC Odisha 5 th SFC Tamil Nadu Number of ULBs 5 Municipalities 87 Municipalities 6 Municipal Corporations 5 Municipal Corporations, 48 Municipalities, and 61 Notified Area Councils (NACs) in the State NA Incentive for Bonus Funds Scheme for incentivising the municipalities for Additional Revenue Mobilization is as follows: • Municipalities that levy sanitation cess/user charges shall get incentive grants, equal to 100% of the collections in case of the MCDs and 25 % in case of the NDMC and DCB. • Municipalities that levy professions tax shall get incentive grants, which shall be equal to 50 % of the collections The Commission has recommended that the Local Governments which have tax revenue be rewarded with the efficiency in revenue mobilization.
-In the case of urban Local Governments, the percentage of tax collection over demanded can be 95%.
-The annual Revenue Collection Incentive Bonus for Municipalities shall be Rs.10 lakh per Municipality and for Municipal Corporation be An amount of Rs.5 crore per annum totalling to Rs.25 crore over a period of five years has been earmarked for encouraging innovative practices.
+5th SFC Odisha 5th SFC Tamil Nadu 5 Municipal Corporations, 48 Municipalities, and 61 Notified Area Councils (NACs) in the State NA An amount of Rs.5 crore per annum totalling to Rs.25 crore over a period of five years has been earmarked for encouraging innovative practices.
 An allocation of Rs.50 crore is recommended towards resource mobilisation incentives @ Rs.12.50 crore each year commencing from the year 2021-22.
-Guidelines Incentive for ULB increasing 20% of property tax
+Guidelines to be published by Department " Incentive for ULB increasing 20% of property tax